neverfap-deluxe/nfd-api/content/content_articles/EDIT--UOJ--C--the-biggest-judgement-porn-addicts-make.md

 You will simply exist judgement free.

-There's a specific practice which helps target this called **Catch Out Your Judgements** in the practices section of the website.
+There's a specific practice which helps target this called **Catch Out Your Judgements** in the practices section of NeverFap Deluxe.

 I highly recommend checking it out.